Global and Cultural Studies Interdisciplinary Major

 Global and Cultural Studies equips students with the research and critical thinking skills that can be employed in a variety of professions.
 In particular, students learn to assess and solve problems by taking a comparative approach and accounting for multiple perspectives.
 This approach is invaluable to work in law, politics, nonprofit and business administration, journalism, and vocational missions.
 Training in complex global processes gives students a particular understanding of the importance of remaining adaptable and teachable—skills that continue to serve them professionally as they enter a job market that globalization will shape throughout their professional lives.

 Global Studies is an attractive major for students who want to pursue a variety of post-graduate options both in the United States and abroad.
 Alumni have left Samford for careers and fellowships in law, international development, journalism, business, teaching, and government.
 The major allows students to study the development of culture broadly and the emphasis on language acquisition assists graduates in finding interesting and diverse job opportunities.
-Our alumni are successful professionals and engage global issues creatively on local, national, and international levels.
+Our alumni are successful professionals and engage global issues creatively on local, national, and international levels in a wide variety of fields, including:

 Lifeline Children's Services, The Dance Foundation, Hispanic Interest Coalition of Alabama, Maxwell Law Firm